-- 1st 50% of total fee that must include some consideration of the artist's costs in producing the work, e.g. agreement of partial completion against agreed milestones. - 2nd 20% after inspection prior to installation or completion. - 3rd 20% within 30 days after installation or delivery. - 4th 10% at sign off.
+1st 50% of total fee that must include some consideration of the artist's costs in producing the work, e.g. agreement of partial completion against agreed milestones.

+- 2nd 20% after inspection prior to installation or completion. - 3rd 20% within 30 days after installation or delivery. - 4th 10% at sign off.
 Note that it is common practice for clients to withhold a percentage of the fee, e.g. 10%, until a pre-specified time after completion, e.g. 45 days.
 This is known as a hold-back fee and allows for final inspections or review of work. - 11.6 The contract should include the schedule (as set out and noted in sections 4.6 and 11.5).
 The contract should also include provisions for re-negotiation of schedules as required based on circumstances which may develop during the production of the commission. - 11.7 The contract should include a description of the design and/or maquette.
 It should provide details of compensation to the artist if modifications to either are requested.
-It should also specify terms regarding deaccession, destruction, and/or relocation and associated costs. - 11.8 Ownership and licensing of copyright should be clearly stated. - 11.9 Where the artist plans to use assistants, technicians, fabricators or subcontractors for any part of the production of the commission, this must be clearly stated.
+It should also specify terms regarding deaccession, destruction, and/or relocation and associated costs. - 11.8 Ownership and licensing of copyright should be clearly stated. - 11.9 Project confidentiality and rights of disclosure must be clearly stated and agreed upon.
+Who has the right to share information and with whom must be outlined, and both parties should maintain confidentiality at all times. - 11.9 Where the artist plans to use assistants, technicians, fabricators or subcontractors for any part of the production of the commission, this must be clearly stated.
 Liability for work by these parties must also be stated. - 11.10 Financial terms should consider those listed under section 4 in this document. - 11.11 Ownership of the commissioned work, and all liabilities, will transfer from the artist to the commissioner on payment of the final sign off amount - 11.12 Other contract considerations should include, but are not limited to: liability, insurance, steps to be taken in the case of unfulfilled work or unavailable site, maintenance of the work after installation, warranties of materials used, expected life of the art work, repairs or damage and costs after installation, exhibition of maquettes where appropriate, and remedies in case of dispute.